19 of the best Irish pubs in London

 The Sheephaven Bay, Camden

-What: With a ceiling covered in Irish sporting memorabilia, there’s no mistaking The Sheephaven Bay in Camden for anything other than a lively Irish pub.
+What: There’s no mistaking The Sheephaven Bay in Camden for anything other than a lively Irish pub.
 With two bars, three separate seating areas, a conservatory and a beer garden, there’s plenty of room inside, as well as 14" plasma screens showing live sport every weekend.
+Naturally, you’ll find team scarves and shirts from Irish football, hurling, and rugby teams pinned to the ceiling.

 Where: 2 Mornington Street, NW1 7QD